The Role of the Mentor Teacher

 As a mentor teacher, your counsel and evaluation of the teacher candidate are essential.
 Most teacher candidates have acquired entry level skills but have much to learn about the complex process of effective teaching.
 YOUR EVALUATION SHOULD BE BASED ON THEIR PERFORMANCE AND PROGRESS AS A TEACHER CANDIDATE.

 Please collaborate with your teacher candidate on a regular basis regarding his/her daily accountability self-reflection form.
 This will give you the opportunity to help the teacher candidate evaluate the events of each day and make plans for improvement.

 Sample Observation and Final Evaluation Forms are found in Appendix F. Please study the Final Evaluation Forms at the beginning of the student teaching experience.
 There are several standards or criteria to be met that will require your help in providing opportunities for the teacher candidate such as providing leadership at faculty/department meetings.
-Should you have any questions about the Evaluation Forms, please contact the Field Placement Office at 435-586-1910.
+Should you have any questions about the Evaluation Forms, please contact the Field Services Office at 435-865-8685.
 All evaluations should be reviewed with the teacher candidate and signed as required.
 The original and one copy of the signed evaluation will need to be given to the University Supervisor.